zidanehakim/competition2-rockpaperscissor/column/README.md

-# Concrete Damage Detection Pipeline - Simple Guide
+# Column Concrete Damage Detection Pipeline

-A deep learning pipeline for detecting and classifying concrete damage using YOLOv8 and ResNet50 models.
+A deep learning pipeline for detecting and classifying column concrete damage using YOLOv8 and ResNet50 models.

 ## System Overview